Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Proposed Algorithm

+{\textit{\textbf{Remark 3:} The derivations in Propositions 1 and 2 rely on structural assumptions of both the fRIS and the channel model.
+Specifically, the fRIS is required to be passive and single-connected, i.e., \( |\boldsymbol{\Theta}_{i,i}| = 1 \).
+Furthermore, the channels are considered as LoS channels, which is reasonable in practical scenarios.
+The RIS is strategically deployed to establish virtual LoS links, for example, to bypass obstacles or extend coverage.}}

-Observing the objective function $\widetilde{f}_1$, it contains cosine functions, which are neither convex nor concave with respect to $\mathbf{p}_n$.
-To address this problem, we employ the MM framework, where surrogate functions that locally upper bound the objective function $\widetilde{f}_1$ are constructed.
-Specifically, the constructions of the surrogate function is given by the following lemma.
+Observing $\widetilde{f}_1$ in (\ref{p_obj2}), it contains cosine functions, which are neither convex nor concave w.r.t. $\mathbf{p}_n$.
+To address this problem, we employ the MM framework, where surrogate functions that upper bound $\widetilde{f}_1$ are constructed.
+Specifically, the construction of the surrogate functions is given by the following lemma.